GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gce/check-serial-port-logging.md

 ### Description

-Verifies Organisation policy and VM configuraion to issue serial port logging to Stackdriver from Compute Engine VMs is feasible.
+Verifies Organization policy and VM configuration to issue serial port logging to Stackdriver from Compute Engine VMs is feasible.